sorensenmatias/ServiceProviderValidationExtensions/README.md

 # ServiceProviderValidationExtensions

-This library makes more fine-grained control possible for registration in the ServiceProvider.
+This library makes more fine-grained control possible for registrations in ServiceProvider.
 These are especially useful for large complicated application.

 It contains the following features: